in-toto/attestation/spec/v1/envelope.md

 ## Schema

-The RECOMMENDED format and protocol for Envelopes are defined per [DSSE v1.0].
+The format and protocol are defined per [DSSE v1.0].
-Producers MAY use other signature methods and formats so long as they meet the [Bundle] data structure requirements.

 ## Fields